Craig Dawson

-Craig Dawson (born 6 May 1990) is an English professional footballer who plays as a defender for Premier League club Wolverhampton Wanderers.
+Craig Dawson (born 6 May 1990) is an English professional footballer who plays as a centre-back.

-He has previously played for Radcliffe Borough, Bolton Wanderers, Rochdale, West Bromwich Albion, Watford and West Ham United.
+He has previously played for Radcliffe Borough, Bolton Wanderers, Rochdale, West Bromwich Albion, Watford, West Ham United and Wolverhampton Wanderers.

 Club career

 Radcliffe Borough

-Dawson started his career at the youth club Heywood St James, before joining Rochdale St Clements.
+Dawson started his career at youth club Heywood St James, before joining Rochdale St Clements.
 At the age of 16, whilst working as a glass collector in his local pub in Rochdale, Dawson was approached by Radcliffe Borough chairman Bernard Manning Jr, son of Bernard Manning, later making his debut for the club in a game against Salford City in the middle of the 2007–08 season.
-Following a loan spell at Clipstone, Dawson became a first-team regular after just a few games at Radcliffe.
+Following a loan spell at Flixton, Dawson became a first-team regular after just a few games at Radcliffe.
 In the two seasons he was at the club he made 95 appearances and scored 15 goals.
 In the season he left, he was voted the Player of the season by Radcliffe.
 In 2017, Dawson was included in the Northern Premier League's Greatest 100 Players for the 50th Anniversary of the league, ranking in 14th overall.